github-education-resources/classroom/README.md

 We welcome contributions aligned with the roadmap below and through answering these questions:

 * Does it enable the real-life experience of using GitHub as a developer?
-* Does it replicate functionality of apps, hardware or LMS?
+* Does it replicate functionality that's best left to the expertise of content platforms, hardware or LMS?
 * How many support tickets and questions will the feature address?

 ### Who is Classroom for?